 He then joined Waitrose and worked for a number of years strengthening his skills on the Cheese, Fish and Meat counters.
 This extensive training at Waitrose enhanced Russell's passion for food and was fundamental in providing him with a profound depth of knowledge to pass onto others.

-Russell has a great individual cooking style that’s loved by all the customers on our courses.
 He is an emerging talent within the industry and this year is one of 3 finalists for the Grocery Aid Cook of the Year 2015 competition taking place at the renowned and prestigious L’Institut Paul Bocuse, based in Lyon.
 The judges will be Brian Turner CBE and Michel Roux OBE, The Godfather Of Cooking, 3 Michelin Star Chef.

 Jack Homer, Sous Chef, King's Cross